romilly/explorer-hat-examples/experiments/traffic-lights/README.md

-# Simple traffic light implementation
+# Simple traffic light implementation v2

-In this project you can wire up and run a simple traffic light simulator.
+In this project you will wire up and run a simple traffic light simulator.

 It's based on UK style traffic lights.